odisfm/zcx-core/docs/content/reference/control-reference/param.md

 Without defining any [gestures](reference/command-reference/#gestures), the param control will toggle its mapped parameter from "on" to "off" on a press.
 Binary targets will have their status inverted.
-For adjustable properties, a parameter currently at its minimum vale will be set to its maximum, and a parameter at any value above its minimum is set to its maximum.
+For adjustable properties, a parameter currently at its minimum value will be set to its maximum, and a parameter at any value above its minimum is set to its maximum.

 You can disable this behaviour by setting [toggle_param](#toggle_param) to `false`.
 Any defined gestures will be executed as normal.